 “It was the most amped I’ve ever seen this man in my life,” Martini said.

-With all these memories, however, Martini said there was one thing that she was going to miss the most: the things that had not happened yet.
+With all these memories, however, Martini said there was one thing that she would miss the most: the things that had not happened yet.
 There were games left to play, practices to get better, time to bond as a team.
 Now it’s all gone.
 A talented freshman class gave Martini an optimistic outlook going into the season.

 “We had a good chance to shock some teams,” Martini said.

-Martini’s time as a Yellow Jacket has come to an end, but there is no doubt as to the impact she made for the program.
+Martini’s time as a Yellow Jacket has come to an end, but there is no doubt about the impact she made on the program.